axodotdev/cargo-dist/book/src/config.md

 Example: `features = ["serde-support", "fancy-output"]`

 Specifies feature-flags that should be passed to a package when building it.
-This lets you enable features that should on be on "in production" but for whatever reason shouldn't be on by default.
+This lets you enable features that should be on "in production" but for whatever reason shouldn't be on by default.

 For instance for packages that are a library and a CLI binary, some developers prefer to make the library the default and the CLI opt-in.
 In such a case you would want to add `features = ["cli"]` to your `[package.metadata.dist]`.